HIFILEO/ReactiveArchitectureSwift/README.md

 #### Checkstyle

-To run all checkstyle:
-./gradlew checkstyle

-#### Lint

-To run all lint:
-./gradlew lintDebug
+TBD

 #### Run All

-The following command works for API emulator version 25.
+The following command works for
-./gradlew checkstyle lintDebug jacocoTestReport contractTest -Pcontract=true connectedDebugAndroidTest

 ## Resources